The True Cost of an SDR Team

-Readers of Predictable Revenue often come to us for help building their first SDR team.
+Readers of Predictable Revenue often come to us for help building their first sales development team.
 Getting started with outbound sales is an exciting time for a company – they’ve had some success with inbound and grown the organization year over year, but now it’s time to pour gas on the fire and really accelerate growth.

 But over the past 10 years – and hundreds of clients later – we’ve noticed that companies beginning their outbound journey tend to all stumble in the same key areas: they don’t validate their target market, they try to manage outbound off the side of their desk(s), and they don’t budget for success.

 We’ve covered how to validate a target market in a previous post, so instead of covering that ground again we chose to focus this post on what the ideal composition of a first SDR team is, what getting outbound off the ground will cost, and how long it’ll take before you see ROI.

 Predictable Revenue is a bootstrapped company, so I’m keenly aware that there is a big difference between the “right thing to do, in theory” and “what you can afford.”
 As such, my goal here is only to show you what some outbound best practices look like, how to identify the areas that may pose additional risk, and help you decide if you want to dive into outbound straight away, or wait until you have enough resources.

 First things first: you have to understand your talent inventory.
 Do you have someone internally that wants to take on the role of an SDR full time?
 Do you know a talented SDR leader or an in-the-trenches SDR that can give you a jump start?
 Or, are you starting from scratch?